mrazomej/phd/docs/src/frontmatter/acknowledgements.md

-The opportunity to reflect on having had the experience to do a Ph.D. at an institution of Caltech's caliber brought me with it a deep reflection of how unlikely my twenties were.
+The opportunity to reflect on having had the experience to do a Ph.D. at an institution of Caltech's caliber brought with it a deep reflection of how unlikely my twenties were.
 Ten years ago, when my adventure into science began, I was just a naive kid with a romantic view of what being a scientist meant and with no real hands-on experience to back up any of such idealized views.
 On